Manufacturing Quality Assurance Process and Best Practices

 The benefits of quality assurance are:

 - higher customer satisfaction

-According to ISO 9000, quality is the degree to which a set of inherent characteristics fulfills the need.
-That means a variety of KPI have to be reached simultaneously, such as:
+According to ISO 9000, quality is the degree to which a set of inherent characteristics fulfills a need.
+That means a variety of KPIs have to be reached simultaneously, such as:

 - the products are in compliance with all specifications,

 - the products present a low percentage of defects,

 - the products and materials are under tolerance,

 - packaging and/or packing materials suffer no damages,